bocadilloproject/bocadillo/docs/discussions/security.md

 For reference, see [Jinja2 autoescaping](http://jinja.pocoo.org/docs/2.10/app/#autoescaping).

-## Cross-Site Request Forgery (CSRF)
+## CSRF

-CSRF is a type of attack in which a malicious website or program causes an authenticated user's browser to perform an unwanted operation on a trusted site.
+CSRF stands for **Cross-Site Request Forgery**.
+It is a type of attack in which a malicious website or program causes an authenticated user's browser to perform an unwanted operation on a trusted site.

 These attacks work because web browsers automatically provide session cookies and the IP address with the request, hence allowing the attacker to forge a request against them.